MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_Doc_WopiServiceId** - A string indicating which service a WOPI (Web Application Open Platform Interface Protocol) file is from.

+- **Data_HWModel** – A string value logging the model of iPad or iPhone device.

 - **Data_InclusiveMeasurements** - A string value logging the time duration spent in some function calls, in a format with function tag and duration which includes the duration of sub-function calls.

 - **Data_InitializationReason** - An enumeration indicating how the file is opened, e.g. from which UI element or triggered by another app.

+- **Data_IsDocumentAlreadyOpen** – Whether or not the file is already open.

+- **Data_IsInterrupted** – Whether or not the file open operation was interrupted by app transitioning to background.

 - **Data_Measurements** - A string value logging the time duration spent in some function calls, in a format with function tag and duration which excludes the duration of sub-function calls.